How to avoid collisions in 3D-realizations for moving graphs: Dixon-2 moving graphs

-\begin{corollary} Dixon-2 moving graph does not fulfill the condition in Theorem \ref{thmcycle}.
-That is to say, there is no partition of the edges of Dixon-2 moving graph into two parts $E_L$, $E_U$, such that the induced collision graphs $C_L$(by $E_L$) and $C_U$(by $E_U$) both are acyclic.
+\begin{corollary} Dixon-2 moving graphs do not fulfill the partition condition.
+That is to say, there is no partition of the edges of any Dixon-2 moving graph into two parts $E_L$, $E_U$, such that the induced collision graphs $C_L$(by $E_L$) and $C_U$(by $E_U$) are both acyclic. \end{corollary} \begin{proof} If a Dixon-2 moving graph fulfilled the partition condition, then by Theorem~\ref{thm:partition_condition}, it would have a collision-free L-model, which contradicts Theorem \ref{thm:dixon2}. \end{proof}